Understanding the cost contributions of direct labor and indirect labor is crucial in budgeting and planning.

 Income Statement Expenses

-- General cost benefit analysis.
+- General cost-benefit analysis.

 - Financial justification.

-- Total cost of ownership (TCO).
+- The total cost of ownership (TCO).

 - Return on investment (ROI) analysis.

 Direct labor costs and indirect production labor costs also impact case results when the case looks forward to different product sales under different scenarios.
-Higher sales revenues normally require higher direct and indirect labor costs to produce the additional product units.
+Higher sales revenues usually require higher direct and indirect labor costs to produce additional product units.
 The business case analyst, in other words, projects direct and indirect labor costs for each case scenario, in accord with the scenario's sales estimates.